During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 3) Azure Sentinel – To enable Azure Sentinel at no additional cost on an Azure Monitor Log Analytics workspace for the first 31-days, follow the instructions here.

 4) Connect data from Azure Active Directory (Azure AD) to Azure Sentinel.
 You need to export (send) Azure AD ‘AuditLogs‘ to Sentinel workspace enabled as shown in the figure below.
 Audit logs contain information about system activity relating to user and group management, managed applications, and directory activities.
-The good news is, you can use the Azure AD Free or Office 365 license to export Audit Logs, you don’t need to have a P1 or P2 license compare to ‘SignInLogs‘ requirements.
+The good news is, you can use the Azure AD Free or Office 365 license to export Audit Logs, you don’t need to have a P1 or P2 license compared to ‘SignInLogs‘ requirements.

 5) Your user must be assigned the Azure Sentinel Contributor role on the Log Analytics workspace.